Daniel P. O’Toole

 Mr. O’Toole is the Co-Chairman of the New York State Trial Lawyers Association Labor Law Committee, a committee that fights to preserve and enact laws to promote worker safety at construction sites.
 He is committed to championing laws that protect workers and all New Yorkers.

 In April of 2020, Mr. O’Toole and his wife were honored by Fordham Law School at the school’s 2020 Scholarship Benefactors Reception.
 In June of 2019, Mr. O’Toole received the University of Scranton’s Frank O’Hara Distinguished Alumni Award.
 The award is the University’s highest honor and was given to Mr. O’Toole in recognition of his accomplishments as an attorney and for his philanthropy.
 In October of 2018, Mr. O’Toole received the James F. Gill Spirit of Hope Award from Fordham Law School’s Feerick Center for Social Justice.
 In 2016, he received the Founder’s Medal (the school’s highest honor) from his alma mater, Bergen Catholic High School, for his lifetime achievement and contributions to the school.
 In 2018, Mr. O’Toole was named Runner of the Year by One Mission, a pediatric cancer charity in Boston, Massachusetts, for his fundraising efforts running the 2018 Boston Marathon.
-Mr. O’Toole will run the 2020 Boston Marathon in support of HomeStart Boston, a charity dedicated to the eradication of homelessness.
+Mr. O’Toole ran the 2020 Boston Marathon in support of HomeStart Boston, a charity dedicated to the eradication of homelessness.
+His efforts resulted in the third largest amount of money ever raised by an individual runner in the history of the Boston Marathon.

-From 2008 through 2019, Mr. O’Toole was elected as a “Super Lawyer” in New York State, recognizing him as one of the top 5% of New York personal injury lawyers.
-From 2009 through 2019, Mr. O’Toole was named by the American Trial Lawyers as one of the Top 100 Trial Lawyers.
+From 2008 through 2021, Mr. O’Toole was elected as a “Super Lawyer” in New York State, recognizing him as one of the top 5% of New York personal injury lawyers.
+From 2009 through 2020, Mr. O’Toole was named by the American Trial Lawyers as a Top 100 Trial Lawyer.
 From 2010 to 2020, he has been named to the Irish Legal 100, which recognizes the top Irish American lawyers in the United States.
-Mr. O’Toole has also been selected by his peers to be included in New York’s Best Lawyers for 2014-2020.
+Mr. O’Toole has also been selected by his peers to be included in New York’s Best Lawyers from 2014-2020.

 In 2012, Mr. O’Toole was honored by the Brehon Law Society in New York as Lawyer of the Year.
 In 2012 and 2013, he was honored by the Institute of Jewish Humanities as Lawyer of the Year.
 In March of 2013, Mr. O’Toole was honored by the Brooklyn to Alaska Project (a group that sends young men from Brooklyn to Alaska every summer to experience the Alaskan wilderness) as Man of the Year.